 Told from three perspectives, Sarel, who just witnessed the brutal murder of her parents, Nandi, the leader of a pack of dogs who looks out for her pups and Sarel, and Musa, an escaped prisoner with the water song inside him, struggle to survive in a land without water.

 Twelve-year-old genius and outsider Willow Chance must figure out how to connect with other people and find a surrogate family for herself after her parents are killed in a car accident.

 Here is the real-life story about the fourth child in a family torn apart by China’s Cultural Revolution.
-After the death of both of her parents, Ting-xing and her siblings endured brutal Red Guard attacks on their schools and even in their home.
-At the age of sixteen, Ting-xing is sent to a prison farm far from the world she knows, where she survived for six years.
-Eventually, people left the countryside, and Ting-xing passed the entrance exam for Beijing University, the only person in the prison camp to do so.
+After the death of both of her parents, Ting-xing and her siblings endure brutal Red Guard attacks on their schools and even in their home.
+At the age of sixteen, Ting-xing is sent to a prison farm far from the world she knows, where she survives for six years.
+Eventually, people leave the countryside, and Ting-xing passes the entrance exam for Beijing University, the only person in the prison camp to do so.

 Thirteen-year-old Peggy O’Driscoll, left orphaned and homeless by the Great Famine of the 1840s, leaves Ireland to seek her fortune in America.